scepman/scepman-docs/docs/certificate-deployment/jamf/computers.md

 # Computers

-Please follow this guide to distribute certificates to computers \(macOS\):
+Please follow this guide to distribute certificates to computers \(macOS\).
+Before deploying the first certificates via JAMF, follow the [general steps for JAMF](general.md) first.

 ## SCEPman Root Certificate